stemoutreach/CodeCreateLab/Guides/0-Python_Basics_Guide.md

-# 🐍 Python Guide – Code & Create Lab
+# 🐍 Python Basics Guide – Getting Started

 This guide includes an introduction to Python basics: printing, input, conditionals, loops, and functions.